baluchowdary/CustomerModule/README.md

 ========================================================
-Distributed Tracing concept / Sleuth, ZipKin, RabbitMQ, --> To generate Unique id per one logger.
+Distributed Tracing concept / Sleuth, ZipKin, RabbitMQ, --> To generate Unique id per each logger.

 We need to download below given zipkin jar and run by open cmd prop zipkin-server-2.12.9-exec